Vintage, Antique & New

 Sterling Silver Jewellery & Fashion Costume Jewellery

-As a gift or for yourself, we offer a vast selection of quality one of a kind vintage, antique & new sterling silver & fashion costume jewellery at reasonable prices.
+As a gift or for yourself, we have a beautiful collection of quality one of a kind vintage, antique & new sterling silver & fashion costume jewellery.

 We choose to photograph all our sterling silver jewellery tarnish for a variety of reasons.
 Its showcases the characteristics of the sterling silver, real sterling silver does tarnish so it will guarantee and showcase the authenticity and sometimes our customers prefer the look of the sterling silver when its tarnish.